biggerleb/Mini-Spotify/README.md

 ```
 npm install
 ```
-And to start local server running app run
+And to run this app on local server run
 ```
 npm start
 ```